djaus2/CC2650SensorTag-CS/README.md

 - An integration with the [Azure IoT Gateway SDK](https://github.com/Azure/azure-iot-gateway-sdk/) This SDK does support the CC2650 tag as an example using the RPI3 but the code is only for Linux running on the RPI3
 - Further refactoring of code:
   - Move BLEWatcher from UI **(Done)**
-  - MOve underlying Connection/Pairing code from UI
+  - Move underlying Connection/Pairing code from UI

 **UI Changes:**
 - Once one CC2650 SensorTag is found the Device Watcher stops and conection can start.
 Don't have to wait for enumeration to complete :)'